 Your surgery is the first step toward a healthier life.
 It is important to remember that your surgery is only a tool to help you lose weight.
 To be successful, you must commit yourself to a new diet and way of eating.
 The guidelines may seem overly strict or complicated at first, but they will become easier with time.
 The following is a guide to help you along your weight loss journey.

 Create a Food Journal

 It is important to be aware of your eating habits and any unhealthy trends.
 The best way to become more cognizant of what you put in your mouth is to write everything down in a food journal.
-You should include the type of food that you ate, how much, and when you ate it.
+You should include:

 Take Recommended Supplements

 Gastric surgery can alter the way that your body absorbs vitamins and minerals.
 It is important that you follow your doctor’s recommendations regarding daily vitamin and mineral supplements to ensure that you get the proper nutrients.
 You should only take vitamins and supplements in a chewable or liquid form.